Communications & Networks

 Building the business case for industrial Ethernet: Aberdeen Group

-By Nuris Ismail and Matthew Littlefield
+April 26, 2011 by Nuris Ismail and Matthew Littlefield

 Manufacturing is an industry with complex operations, where the success of any organization lies in producing high quality products at lower costs at the right time.
 This requires companies to enable real-time visibility into operations at the plant floor and executive levels to make intelligent decisions.